juzailmlwork/jaseci/jac-scale/README.md

 ## Next Steps

 After successfully running the demo:
+- **For JAC Serve**: Access your application at http://localhost:8000 and explore the Swagger documentation at http://localhost:8000/docs
-- Explore the FastAPI Swagger documentation at `http://localhost:<port>/docs`
+- **For JAC Scale**: Access your application at http://localhost:30001 and explore the Swagger documentation at http://localhost:30001/docs
 - Modify the JAC application and redeploy
 - Experiment with different configuration options
 - Try deploying to a production Kubernetes cluster